What is a Yayasan?

 A Yayasan consists of a board of patrons (pembina), a board of managers (pengurus), and a board of supervisors (pengawas).

 So by using a Yayasan, we can guarantee that almost all of the money donated towards Bamboo’s micro-lending program is actually used for the purpose it was intended.
 The people who devote their time to Yayasans are respected people within the Indonesian community.
 They understand the nuances of Indonesian life, and they are the best placed people to assist in the disbursement of loaned money and its repayment.
 Yayasans are trusted organisations.
 They are important for not for profit organisations like Bamboo, because they constantly work to ensure that our loan portfolios are kept in order, and that our donations are used to benefit those in need.

 How many Yayasans does Bamboo have and need?

-Bamboo offers its micro-lending by appointment.
+Bamboo offers its micro-lending by appointment and appoints them as partners.
 Choosing the right Yayasan is an important task because we want our Yayasans to help those in poverty, and at the same time we want Yayasans to share in the common values and standards that Bamboo Micro Credit applies to itself.

 Bamboo currently operates through three main Yayasans.
-One is known as PESAT and is located in Bandung, in West Java.
+One is known as YTAL and is based in Jogyakarta.
 The second is known as Daya Pertiwi, and operates out of Malang, in East Java.
 Our third Yayasan is known as Bambu Daya Guna and is located in Bukitinggi on the island of Sumatra.
 To find out more about our Yayasans please check our regular blogs and newsletters where we provide regular updates of our micro-lending endeavours

 Bamboo Micro Credit is always on the lookout for new opportunities and the formation of additional trusted relationships.
 We are currently pursuing several new opportunities and will update members on new connections with Yayasans as they come on board.